algernonslab/Webview-ReactNativeStorage-Demo/README.md

 `remoteGet` follows the same pattern as `remotePut`, with one marked difference - it returns a Promise, which stores its resolve and reject callbacks to something called the `window.fetchPromiseSwitchboard`.
 What the heck is that?

 #### FetchPromiseSwitchboard
-The Fetch Promise Switchboard is where key requests are mapped to response callbacks.
+The Fetch Promise Switchboard is basically like a hashtable where key requests are mapped to response callbacks.
 Why do we need this?
 Because the action of contacting React Native, asking them to do a look up of our key in AsyncStorage, and catching the value on the return is a fire-and-receive-later kind of operation.
 There is no convenient callback we can hook into, like an actual API with a response.
 The WebView event model follows a Broadcast pattern.
 Therefore, when we post a message with our fetch request, the response will be returning through a different event.
 And when the fetch successfully returns, we need some way to associate the key that was fetched by React Native with "resolve" and "reject" callbacks established during the original call.

 As an analogy, think of ordering a package on Amazon.
 You decide what you want, put in your order, and then you're told you will receive a package at a later date.
-You pass on your contact info to Amazon, and it is stored and associated with your order number.
-When your package is ready, the deliver service will do a lookup of your order, fetch your address, and mail out your package to you.
+You pass on your contact information to Amazon, and it is stored and associated with your order number.
+Only when your package is ready, the delivery service will do a lookup of your order, fetch your address, and mail out your package to you.

 ```
  handleGet: function(key, value) {